Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 ## Combinatorial explosion and the need for rule-based modeling

 We would like to add the methylation reactions discussed above to the model that we built in the previous lesson and see if this model can replicate the adaptation behavior of *E. coli* in the presence of a changing attractant concentration.
-Before incorporating the adaptation mechanisms in our BNG model, we will first describe the reactions that BioNetGen will need.
+Before incorporating the adaptation mechanisms in our BioNetGen model, we will first describe the reactions that BioNetGen will need.

 We begin with considering the MCP complexes.
 In the [phosphorylation tutorial](tutorial_phos), we identified two components relevant for reactions involving MCPs: a ligand-binding component `l` and a phosphorylation component `Phos`.
 The adaptation mechanism introduces two additional reactions: methylation of the MCP by CheR, and demethylation of the MCP by CheB.